santoshxshrestha/flox/README.md

 - `Dockerfile` - For container setup.

 ## Why This Project Exists

+Why "FLOX"?

+    The name FLOX comes from the idea of a flowing, open message board — no accounts, no gates — just a stream of thoughts.

 This project was created for self-learning, to experiment with Rust web development, database integration, and containerization in a practical way.
 It is intentionally simple.